Setting up the plumbing in your coffee cart or food cart.

 STEP 1: You will need a water tank or water supply vessel.

 If you don’t have access to a tap then the easiest way to have water is to have a tank or a bladder of water.
-If your space is limited you may want to consider the Plastimo bladders which come in a range of sizes from 50 to 200 litres and are form fitting so they can squeeze in anywhere.
+If your space is limited you may want to consider the Plastimo flexible bladders which come in a range of sizes from 50 to 200 litres and are form fitting so they can squeeze in anywhere.
 These are available in our sister store Escaping Outdoors.
-Another popular choice are rigid poly tanks which also come in a range of sizes to suit all coffee cart and food vans and available in our sister store Escaping Outdoors.
+Another popular choice are rigid poly storage tanks which also come in a range of sizes to suit all coffee cart and food vans and available in our sister store Escaping Outdoors.